 Voter Registration in Wisconsin

-- You must have lived in the area for 28 days before the election with no intent of moving
+- Have lived in the area for 28 days before the election with no intent of moving.

 Here's what to do: